RetlavSource/Encrypt-Decrypt_image_AES-CBC-ECB/README.md

 ### Program execution and flow

-- Start the program under Windows / Mac in the comand prompt / terminal with: py pyimgenc.py
+- Start the program under Windows / Mac in the comand prompt / terminal with: python3 main.py (or just python, but ensure it is +v3)

 - Once the program is started, select the desired options.
 The images to encrypt / decrypt are presented.
 To proceed, press ENTER, with the presented window selected.